-The LM20146 is designed to work well in multi-rail power supply architectures.
+The LM20133 is designed to work well in multi-rail power supply architectures.
 The output voltage of the device can be configured to track a higher voltage rail using the SS/TRK pin.
-If the output of the LM20146 is pre-biased at startup it will not pull the ouput low.
+If the output of the LM20133 is pre-biased at startup it will not sink current to pull the output low until the internal soft-start ramp exceeds the voltage at the feedback pin.